-- Something About a Rose: The Prowler leaves roses to the scenes of his crimes.
+- Something About a Rose: The Prowler leaves roses at the scenes of his crimes.

 - Title Drop: Miss Allison informs the partygoers that there's a prowler seen around the campus, and everyone should stay inside.

 - Vomit Discretion Shot: Used when Paul has to relieve himself at the party.

 - What Happened to the Mouse?: We never find out what happened to Major Chatham.
 He was presumably killed by the Prowler, who then hid his body.

 - Your Head A-Splode: After struggling for his gun with Pam, The Prowler dies from a blast to the head.